 This office helps ensure that students with documented disabilities receive the access and accommodations needed for a rich and engaging student experience.
 Support services include: testing accommodations, note taking assistance, alternative textbook formats, accessible housing, transportation assistance, closed captioned videos, assistive listening devices, interpretation services and more.

-The Office of Greek Affairs helps Georgia Tech Greek organizations and their members thrive by providing a comprehensive range of leadership, administrative and governance support.
+The Office of Fraternity & Sorority Life helps Georgia Tech Greek organizations and their members thrive by providing a comprehensive range of leadership, administrative and governance support.
 Participation in Georgia Tech's Greek organizations offers a number of benefits, including: leadership and life-skills, services, networking and lifelong membership.

 Leadership Education and Development